itsmenoahpoli/nehemiah-publishing-management-system/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License.

 ## 🆘 Support

-For support and questions:
+For support and questions, please contact the development team.

-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

----

-**Nehemiah Publishing Management System** - Streamlining book publishing operations with modern web technology.